The Prophet’s Methodologies in Da`wah

 Consider in the above Verse how the Prophet was sent as a ‘Giver of glad tidings’ before a ‘Warner to mankind.’

-When the Prophet sent Abu Musa Al-Ash`ari and Mu`adh ibn Jabal to Yemen, he advised them by saying: “Make matters easy for people and do not make them difficult, give glad tidings to the people, and do not cause the people to flee away”.
+When the Prophet sent Abu Musa Al-Ash`ari and Mu`adh ibn Jabal to Yemen, he advised them saying: “Make matters easy for people and do not make them difficult, give glad tidings to the people, and do not cause the people to flee away”.
 (Abu Dawud)

 So each Muslim who calls to Allah should seek to entice the people with Islam, and give them the glad tiding that Islam will afford for them a happy beautiful life.
-Contemplate the saying of God, in which He encourages people to do good deeds by mentioning great rewards:
+Contemplate the saying of God, in which He encourages people to do good deeds mentioning great rewards:

 Whoever does righteousness, whether male or female, while he is a believer – We will surely cause him to live a good life, and We will surely give them their reward [in the Hereafter] according to the best of what they used to do.
 (An-Nahl 16:97)